Apollo exemplifies what’s wrong with Federal Home Loan Banks

 On one side of its business, Apollo owns Cardenas Markets, whose workers struggle to afford housing.

-On the other side, Apollo owns Athene Annuity & Life, the second largest borrower from the Federal Home Loan Bank of Des Moines.
+On the other side, Apollo owns Athene Annuity & Life, the largest borrower from the Federal Home Loan Bank of Des Moines and the seventh largest borrower in the FHLB System at year end 2024.[2]

-Athene has $13.0 billion outstanding in government-subsidized loans from the FHLB of Des Moines as of September 30, 2024.[2]
-Athene borrowed from this FHLB in “an investment spread strategy,” according to Apollo.[3]
+Athene has $15.6 billion outstanding in government-subsidized loans from FHLB of Des Moines as of December 31, 2024.[3]
+Athene borrowed from this FHLB in “an investment spread strategy,” according to Apollo.[4]
 That simply means borrowing at lower rates and reinvesting at higher rates to make a profit.

 Retail workers need Federal Home Loan Banks to address the crisis in housing costs, not use its government subsidy to enrich big financial companies like Apollo.